priyanka-bagade/cvsdk_hello_world/README.md

 You will then use Inference on the IR files.
 Inference is the process of using a trained neural network to interpret meaning from data, such as images.
 The code sample in this tutorial uses images by feeding a short video of pedestrians, frame-by-frame, to the Inference Engine (the trained neural network).
 The result is image classification output -- text on a screen that displays information about the image, and a video that shows each pedestrian surrounded by a box.

 The photo below shows an example frame from the inferred video.
 The red boxes around the individuals are the result of using the Inference Engine to identify pedestrians.
 In the original video, the boxes do not exist.
-The Inference Engine identified the objects in the video that it inferred to be pedestrians and drew the identifying boxes around them.
+The Inference Engine identified objects in the video that it inferred to be pedestrians and drew bounding boxes around them.

 <br>